iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-12-09.md

 ####Jack Hare

 At some point, traversing one of the windy roads between the M6 and the NPC, we encountered a lorry blocking the entire road.
 We watched it for 15 minutes as it hopelessly attempted to turn round.
 A local woman informed us that the lorry driver was foreign and had hit a bridge.
-We drove past as soon as their was space.
-The lorry driver shouted "Sorry" at the back of our accelerating bus.
+We drove past as soon as there was space.
+The lorry driver shouted "sorry" at the back of our accelerating bus.
 Don't be sorry, lorry driver man, be careful.

 ####Rhys